Bryce Archie: Baseball

 In 2024, Archie joined the South Florida baseball team the week of the season opener.
 He made his debut against Marist where he threw one scoreless inning.
 On the season, he appeared in 13 games (3 starts) and recorded 17.2 innings with 18 strikeouts, 29 hits, and 16 runs allowed.
 In 2025, he appeared in 15 games (3 starts) with a 3.25 ERA, including wins against Maryland, UAB, and Tulane in three consecutive appearances.
-In the 2025 American Athletic Conference baseball tournament, Archie threw a combined four scoreless innings against East Carloina and Charlotte.
+In the 2025 American Athletic Conference baseball tournament, Archie threw a combined four scoreless innings against East Carolina and Charlotte.

 In the 2025 Major League Baseball draft, Archie was drafted by the Cincinnati Reds in the 14th round.
 His fastball reaches the upper 90s, and he has drawn comparisons to USF alum and MLB All-Star Shane McClanahan.